fedecan-ca/fedecan.ca/docs/guide/get-started.md

 Since then, a number of independent projects have adopted ActivityPub to make new social media platforms.

 - Do you like reading short text posts from your friends and celebrities?
-Join one of the many microblogging platforms, and you will be able to follow people from any of the other platform.
+Join one of the many microblogging platforms, and you will be able to follow people from any of the other platforms.

 - Do you like sharing photos?
 Watching videos?
 Upvoting and commenting on forum posts?
 There are platforms for all of these, and much more.